clinicedc/edc-timepoint/README.md

 Lock a "timepoint" from further editing once data is cleaned and reviewed

-With module `edc_timepoint` a data manager or supervisor is able to flags a model instance, that represents a timepoint, as closed to further edit.
+With module `edc_timepoint` a data manager or supervisor is able to flag a model instance, that represents a timepoint, as closed to further edit.
+A good candidate for a "timepoint" model is one that is used to cover other data collection, such as an appointment.
+An appointment can be referred to by forms for all data collected during the appointment.
+If the appointment is closed to further edit so are all the data collected during that appointment.

 ### Install